Ignite-Laboratories/Enigmaneering/enigma1/E1 - Binary Synthesis.md

 The same applies to _data storage._  While we _could_ address spaces to an infinite size, we realistically _don't need_ more than _2⁶⁴ bits_ to store a _singular file!_  That's roughly 2 exabytes worth of data - there's only so much uniqueness humanity could throw in before it'd be more efficient to algorithmically encode future data _at scale._
+Yet, a 2³² maximum bit length only allows up to a half a gigabyte of information - which is _far_ too small!

 So, instead, let's _embrace_ `2⁶⁴ bits` as a "practical infinity" from which to address so much data that the mere replication of such a container would effectively allow entropy to emit back to us through the algorithm, itself.
 What